axibase/atsd/administration/user-authentication.md

 # User Authentication

-Authentication mechanisms implemented in ATSD control how users verify their identity when accessing protected resources such as web pages or API endpoints.
+Authentication mechanisms implemented in ATSD control how users present and verify their identity when accessing protected resources such as web pages or API endpoints.

 ## Authentication Mechanisms